mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 ### Controlled value

-All the components can be controlled using the `value` / `onChange` props:
+All the components can be uncontrolled or controlled by using the `value` / `onChange` props:

 {{"demo": "ControlledComponent.js"}}